ChthonVII/gamutthingy/README.md

 - `--map-mode` or `-m`: Specifies gamut mapping mode.
 Possible values are:
      - `clip`: No gamut mapping is performed and linear RGB output is simply clipped to 0, 1.
 Hue will be altered and detail in the out-of-bounds range will be lost.
 Not recommended.
      - `compress`: Uses a gamut (compression) mapping algorithm to remap out-of-bounds colors to a smaller zone inside the gamut boundary.
 Also remaps colors originally in that zone to make room.
 Essentially trades away some colorimetric fidelity in exchange for preserving hue and some of the out-of-bounds detail.
 Default.
      - `expand`: Same as `compress` but also applies the inverse of the compression function in directions where the destination gamut boundary exceeds the source gamut boundary.
 (Also, reverses the order of the steps in the `vp`, `vpr`, and `vprc` algorithms.)
 The only use for this is to prepare an image for a "roundtrip" conversion.
 Does not work well with CRT simulation.
-In the future, I plan to deprecate this mode in favor of a flow-blown inverse color search mode.
+DEPRECATED.
+Use `--backwards true` instead.
 - `--gamut-mapping-algorithm` or `--gma`: Specifies which gamut mapping algorithm to use.
 (Does nothing if `--map-mode clip`.)
 Possible values are:
      - `cusp`: The CUSP algorithm decribed in [1], but with tunable compression parameters discussed below.
      - `hlpcm`: The HLPCM algorithm described in [2], but with tunable compression parameters discussed below.